anjelisa01/house-price-pred/README.md

 - ⬆️ **model improvement**: new improved model moves 600 positions up the Kaggle competition leaderboard.

 ## Notes
-The deployment still using the old model, the new model is deployed yet.
+The deployment still using the old model, the new improved model is not deployed yet.